-Work and Pensions secretary Esther McVey openly taunts Universal Credit users with shameless plug for restaurant.
+Work and Pensions Secretary Esther McVey taunts Universal Credit Claimants with shameless plug for restaurant.

 Just when you think Esther McVey couldn’t sink any lower, she does.
 After weeks of reports and evidence proving that Universal Credit claimants can’t afford basic food items, she does this…